 Waste cost inflation is anything from 15% to upwards of 30% per annum depending on your waste provider and where you are.
 Managing your organic waste yourself gives you direct control of your costs, gives you visibility of your waste volumes allowing you to reduce (and save money), while reducing collection frequencies (due to no on-site rotting).

-Earth Cycler’s have been installed in Johannesburg (FNB, Standard Bank and Discovery), Mpumalanda (Kusile Power Station) as well as lodges and resorts in Botswana and Zambia.
+Earth Cycler’s have been installed in Johannesburg (FNB, Standard Bank and Discovery), Mpumalanga (Kusile Power Station) as well as lodges and resorts in Botswana and Zambia.
 A brochure is available here.

-In Johannesburg, these composting machines have been installed at Emperors Palace, Eastgate Shopping Centre, Sandton City, and the Lifestyle Garden Centre.
-Century City, in Cape Town, will be installing a unit in June/July 2020.
+In Johannesburg, these composting machines have been installed at Emperors Palace, Eastgate Shopping Centre, Sandton City, the Lifestyle Garden Centre and Canal Walk in Cape Town.
 A brochure is available here.